adrianhall/adrianhall.github.io/_posts/2020/2020-03-29-parcel-typescript-react.md

 </html>
 ```

 Note that I'm not including a bundle.
 I'm including my Typescript file (that I have yet to write) right in the script tag.
 Parcel will take care of bundling this for me.
-Let's create the `src` directory and add the following `index.tsx` file:
+Aadd the following `src/index.tsx` file:

 ```typescript
 import React from 'react';